21 must buy best Polish souvenirs

 You may not find this with Polish-flavoured vodka.
 The flavoured vodkas are our go-to when we like to have something to warm up in the Polish winter.
 Not many people believe us when we come home and say to try the vodka as it doesn’t burn too much!

-Some Polish vodka you should try is the Soplica flavoured range (we love the plum and the citrus) and the Krupnick Slony Karamel which we have also enjoyed over some ice.
+You should try Polish vodka, the Soplica flavoured range (we love the plum and the citrus), and the Krupnick Slony Karamel, which we have also enjoyed over some ice.

 Planning a trip to Warsaw: Here are the best areas to stay in